Admission & Financial Aid

 How do I apply for a Parent PLUS Loan?

-When do I have to start repaying my Parent PLUS Loan?
+When do I start repaying my Parent PLUS Loan?

 What is the interest rate for a Parent PLUS Loan?

-The interest rate for Direct PLUS Loans is a fixed rate of 7.9%.
 Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan’s first disbursement.
+You should receive quarterly interest statements from your loan servicing agency.

 What happens if I am denied a Parent PLUS Loan?

-You may be able to appeal the credit denial, or add a credit-approved endorser.
+You may be able to appeal the credit denial, or add a credit-approved endorser to cosign your loan.
+You may be required to complete PLUS Credit Counseling as part of this process.

 If you are unable to borrow a PLUS Loan, your dependent student is eligible for an additional unsubsidized loan.